tarwn/lessthandot-hugo/blogs/content/posts/2012-10-12-why-does-sys-dm_exec_requests-not.md

   - Microsoft SQL Server

 ---
 This morning, like many other mornings, I ran [sys.dm\_exec\_requests][1] to check for an open transaction.
 This was due to an application faulting and leaving an update in an uncommitted state.
-Ignoring the concept of why this happened and the transaction isn’t rolled back as typical when a connection is forcibly closed, sys.dm\_exec\_requests, introduced with the new metadata in SQL Server 2005, is usually the first DMV I run.
+Ignoring the concept of why this happened and the transaction isn't rolled back as typical when a connection is forcibly closed, sys.dm\_exec\_requests, introduced with the new metadata in SQL Server 2005, is usually the first DMV I run.
 Usually, after I run the DMV, I yell at myself and go to others.
 This is why.

 sys.dm\_exec\_requests will capture any session that is active at the time you execute the DMV.
 In the concept of an uncommitted transaction, this should still show in the results from sys.dm\_exec\_requests though, right?
 Not always.